feedmejefferson/images/cloudstorage-notes.md

 * create the account
 * turn on cloud storage
+* set up the security rules to allow public read only access
 * create/get name of bucket
 * set the cors headers
 * setup cloud function log archiver